uber/prototool/DOCKER.md

 # Prototool Docker Image

-This directory provides a Docker image with `prototool`, `protoc`, and common Protobuf plugins pre-installed.
+We provide a Docker image with `prototool`, `protoc`, and common Protobuf plugins pre-installed.
 As of this writing, the resulting image is around 141MB.
 This provides a consistent environment to generate your Protobuf stubs.